Red Sox vs. Royals Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. has put up 148 hits with 24 doubles, eight triples, 27 home runs and 30 walks.
-He has driven in 82 runs with 38 stolen bases.
+- Witt Jr. has recorded 151 hits with 24 doubles, eight triples, 28 home runs and 30 walks.
+He has driven in 84 runs with 38 stolen bases.

 Witt Jr. Recent Games